eugene-khyst/spring-data-examples/url-shortener-example/README.md

   * Receives URL and returns "shortened" version.
 E.g. post "http://github.com" to "http://127.0.0.1/" and get back "http://127.0.0.1/2Bi".
   * The shortened URL can be resolved to original URL.
 E.g. "http://127.0.0.1/2Bi" will return "http://github.com".

 Application uses pure Java EE 7 API.
 Recommended application server is Wildfly 8.1.
+This example can be used as Java EE 7 kick off application.

 Maven is used for easy compilation and packaging.